ryan-haskell/elm-spa/examples/docs/public/content/docs/components.md

     ]
 ```

-That makes our page a lot shorter, and using `Ui.viewButton` let's readers know
+That makes our page a lot shorter, and using `Ui.viewButton` lets readers know
 where that function is coming from!

 We can now reuse it on `src/Pages/Share.elm` easily!